Plantar fasciitis surgery

 Prevention

-While not all cases are preventable, there are steps you can take to reduce your risk of developing plantar fasciitis:
+While not all cases of heel pain are preventable, there are steps you can take to reduce your risk of developing plantar fasciitis:

 • Maintain a healthy weight